 Once everything is dry and de-bugged, arrange the stems in your container.

-Next, begin by applying hot glue to two or three balls at a time.
-This allows the hot glue to cools slightly before attaching to the stems.
+Next, apply hot glue to two or three balls at a time.
+This allows the hot glue to cool slightly before attaching to the stems.

-Randomly attach the gum balls to the branches and hold in position until the glue sets.
+Randomly attach the gum balls to the branches and hold them in position until the glue sets.

 Continue to add balls until the stems are filled to your desired fullness.

 Place The Gum Ball Arrangement in Desired Location

 I decided to add my Sweet Gum Ball Arrangement on the entry table beside our front door.

 You can make your branches heavy with gum balls or go for a light and airy feel.